DijkJel/DIANNmv/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-See <https://dijkjel.github.io/DIANNmv/> for installation and usage instructions.
+See <https://dijkjel.github.io/DIANNmv/> (’Get Started tab at top) for installation and usage instructions.